ckreutz/crisscrossed-blog/_posts/2008-06-19-social-media-for-development-in-the-local-context.markdown

 title: Social media for development in the local context
 wordpress_id: 273
 categories:
-- knowledge management
+- knowledge-management
 - development
 - impact
-- local knowledge
+- local-knowledge
-- social media
+- social-media
 ---

 Sorry for not having post anything recently, but I have had the opportunity to participate in the [Socialcamp](http://socialcamp.mixxt.de/) and KM4DEV conference, which I will shortly blog about.